Best Egg Salad

 - In a medium bowl, whisk together the mayonnaise, mustard, lemon juice, Worcestershire sauce, salt, pepper, and sugar.
 Add the chopped eggs, celery, scallions, and parsley.
 Using a rubber spatula, fold to combine.
 Taste and adjust seasoning, if necessary.
 Serve or refrigerate until ready to use.
 (If you refrigerate the egg salad, be sure to taste it again before serving and adjust the seasoning; I find the flavors mellow out a bit after some time in the fridge.)

-- Make Ahead: The eggs can be cooked, peeled, and stored in an airtight container in the refrigerator 3 days ahead.
+- Make Ahead Instructions: The eggs can be cooked, peeled, and stored in an airtight container in the refrigerator 3 days ahead.
 If you keep the eggs in their shell, they can last for up to a week.
 The egg salad will keep well in a covered container in the fridge for about 3 days.

 Nutrition Information